Todo Balita: As Todo Balita: DZMM and Radyo5 eras

 Launched on March 5, 2001, Todo Balita originally aired on DZMM and later on its cable television counterpart every Mondays to Fridays from 5:00 am to 7:00 am and its first 15 minutes were simulcast over ABS-CBN from 2008 to 2009.
 Ocampo left the station in late 2009 to run for mayor of Marilao, Bulacan but his show continued with rotating anchors and later went permanently to Vic Lima and David Oro until it left DZMM for good on July 9, 2010, in preparation for the relaunch of Noli de Castro's Kabayan.
 After his loss in the Marilao mayoralty race, Ocampo was offered the 3:00-5:00 am slot as de Castro's lead-in, but refused.

 Todo Balita was relaunched on the newly-launched Radyo5 92.3 News FM on November 8, 2010, with Ocampo as host until he left in early 2013 for undisclosed reasons.
 On May 9, 2013, the 6:00 am weekday spot was renamed to Radyo Singko Balita with Ocampo's relief anchor Joel Gorospe filling in the gap.
-On June 17, 2013, its timeslot was took over by Orly Mercado: All Ready! with Orly Mercado, ending the second run of Todo Balita.
+On June 17, 2013, its timeslot was taken over by Orly Mercado: All Ready! with Orly Mercado, ending the second run of Todo Balita.

 During its run on FM radio, Todo Balita commissioned its intro rap jingle that lasted from 2011 to 2013.

 As Arangkada Balita: DZRH

-After leaving Radyo5 92.3 News FM in April 2013, Ocampo moved to DZRH and hosted Arangkada Balita and ACS Balita every weekdays at 5:00 am and 6:30am respectively; more than a year after, he left DZRH, citing an indefinite leave.
+After leaving Radyo5 92.3 News FM in April 2013, Ocampo moved to DZRH and hosted Arangkada Balita and ACS Balita every weekdays at 5:00 am and 6:30 am respectively; more than a year after, he left DZRH, citing an indefinite leave.
 During its run on the station, the show was also a springboard for its annual anniversary specials.